HomeLibraryPlumbing & WaterThe sewer lateral you can't see

 What it costs

-A sewer camera scope is about $200–500.
-If the camera finds a problem, a spot repair runs a few thousand dollars; a full lateral replacement or excavation can run $8,000–25,000+, especially under a driveway or a city boulevard where permits and restoration add up.
+A sewer camera scope is about $100 to $500.
+If the camera finds a problem, a spot repair starts around $650; a typical full lateral replacement runs $4,000 to $10,000, with deep or long runs reaching $15,000+, especially under a driveway or a city boulevard where permits and restoration add up.

 What to do